sjsucmpe272-fall21/Team-Project-8/README.md

 # Team-Project-8

-## Proposal 1 - House much it cost?
+## Proposal 1 - Predicting cost of a property?
 1. Problems and Goals

 2. Methodology